mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

 Having configuration classes we can tell flask app to manage it dynamically.
-To do that we have to set environmental variable `APP_SETTINGS` with value related to the environment app is running.
-On Heroku server it will be `config.ProdConfiguration` on development environment it will be `config_app.DevConfiguration`.
-To set environmental variable in linux type: `export APP_SETTINGS=config_app.<NameOfClass> (i.e. export APP_SETTINGS=config_app.DevConfiguration) If we are going to employ environmental variable governing type of configuration, our `app.py` will be:
+To do that we have to set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
+On Heroku server it will be `config_app.ProdConfiguration` on development environment it will be `config_app.DevConfiguration`.
+To set environmental variable in Linux type: `export APP_SETTINGS=config_app.<NameOfClass>` (i.e. export APP_SETTINGS=config_app.DevConfiguration).
+To make it permanent we should place export statement in `~/.bashrc` file.
+On Windows instead of export we will use `set APP_SETTINGS=config_app.<NameOfClass>`.
+If we are going to employ environmental variable governing type of configuration, our `app.py` should change:

 {% highlight python %}
 import os